ausecocloud/lisbon/README.md

 The options can contain:

 - `src` - URL to download for links (mandatory)
+- `headers` - dictionary of additional HTTP request headers (default: null)
 - `isXML` - source URL is to an OpenStack Swift XML listing (default: false)
 - `title` - title to display
 - `showSubtitle` - show the source page's H1 as the subtitle (default: true)
 - `success` - function to invoke if user selects one or more items.
 - `cancel` - function to invoke if user cancels the chooser.

+Additional HTTP request headers can be provided in the `headers` member.
+It must be a dictionary where the keys are the header names and the values are either single strings or an array of strings (producing a single header or multiple headers with the same name, respectively).

+Setting `isXML` to true is equivalent to adding a HTTP request "Accept" header with the value of "text/xml".
+If the `headers` already contains an "Accept" header, `isXML` should not be used.
+If set, it is ignored (i.e. the explicitly provided "Accept" header is used).

 ## Known issues